Bussy-Saint-Georges: Administration

 Bussy-Saint-Georges is in the Canton of Torcy, in the administrative département of Seine-et-Marne; its prefecture is Melun.
 The canton brings together six towns and 38,236 inhabitants.
 Before its creation in 1975, the city of Bussy was in the Canton of Lagny-sur-Marne, finally divided in smaller new subdivisions considering the growth of population.

 The canton of Torcy is now part of the arrondissement of Torcy created in 1993.
 The subprefecture was opened on 1 January 2006.

 This arrondissement is the least geographically extended but the most populated of the department, with 10 cantons, 43 towns representing 343,583 inhabitants.

-The town hall, built in 1850, stands in the old village, on the Place de la Mairie (Town hall square).
+The Hôtel de Ville (town hall), built in 1850, stands in the old village, on the Place de la Mairie (Town hall square).